 Will the Real CRM Please Stand Up

 Unfortunately, CRM tools aren’t designed to offer the best of everything.
-Instead, they provide multiple facets, rather than a deeply sales-focussed process.
+Instead, they provide multiple facets, rather than a sales-focussed process.
 But they only work for managers in theory and don’t work for sales reps in practice.

 Therein lies the problem, as salespeople don’t care about marketing automation, customer support or data entry.
-They want to convert.
-And they need a software that helps them do it with minimal fuss.
+They want to convert, and they need a software that helps them do it with minimal fuss.

 Please Drive Carefully in the Slow Lane

-A CRM tool asks for several data points of information before moving onto the next step.
+A CRM tool asks for several data points before moving onto the next step.
 From entering the full name of a person to asking for in-depth company details, the info is extensive.
 All this does is slow the rep down on a lead that may never materialize.

 Salespeople gamify the sales process; it’s part of their nature and feeds into a competitive way of thinking.
 Asking them to enter cumbersome data into complicated software is like getting a pilot to do the flight safety demonstration before it takes off.
 CRM systems are good at managing contact data but salespeople aren’t designed to fill them in, which is ultimately counterproductive.